balena-labs-projects/sensor/README.md

 # sensor-block
 Auto-detects connected i2c sensors and publsihes data on HTTP or MQTT.
+NOTE: This is still a POC.
+Start the server by going to /usr/src/app/scripts and run `python3 sensor.py`.

 ## Features
 - Uses Indusrial IO (iio) to communicate with sensors - no drivers needed for supported sensors